-Toes in the sand, blue, blue waters and quiet beaches.
+Toes in the sand, blue, blue waters, and quiet beaches.
 Yes, they do exist on the French Riviera you just need to know when and where to visit!
 This April during the school’s spring break we took advantage of a Lufthansa Surprise airfare deal.
-These special flights are very similar to EuroWings Blind Booking, but has a few more exotic options ~ when Marseille popped up as our location, I was thrilled.
+These special flights are very similar to EuroWings Blind Booking but have a few more exotic options ~ when Marseille popped up as our location, I was thrilled.
+Check out today’s article on the French Riviera.

 After a little bit of research and some social media chatting I found out Marseilles itself was not a great tourist destination but a “skip” this and head to the surrounding area.
 Katy, our oldest visited this area a few years ago and recommended the town of La Ciotat on the Riviera just 40 minutes south along the coast from the airport.